saucelabs/real-device-api/LOCAL_APPIUM.md

 Fetch the websocket URL in `links -> vusbUrl`

-3. Establish a port forward
+3. Establish an adb proxy between your local machine and our remote device

 You can use a tool like `websocat` to achieve this, using basic auth and passing the `sessionId` header with the openAPI session id.
+The `vusbUrl` points to a websocket connection that encapsulates a binary adb connection to the device.
 Please take a look at our example [api-connect script](#Example script) for more information.

-### IOS
+### iOS

-For IOS, our solution consist in mounting the endpoint of the WebDriverAgent running in the device in a local port.
+For iOS, our solution consist in mounting the endpoint of the WebDriverAgent running in the device in a local port.
 This is possible leveraging the http forward endpoints in the OpenAPI

 #### Example workflow